gitperp/csvtoexcel/README.md

 ```

 ## Input parameters
-* inputfile   Name of the input file
+* inputfile   Name of the input file.
+Encoding is ISO-8859-1
 * outputfile  Name of the output file
 * delimiter   Field delimiter in csv file.
               Default is comma